fnzh-i/AlgoForge/TIMELINE.md

                - Improved CSS for better mobile support and table styling.<br>
                - Refactored module structure and update imports.<br>
                - Updated output and algo-list styles for better UI.
+- Nov 5, 2025 - Improved input validation and process display, and added a combinedList for paired arrival and burst times.